Dinierto/MiSTer-GBA-Borders/README.md

 Once you’ve copied your `.bor` files over, open the core menu and go to **Video & Audio → Borders: On** to enable them.

+These GBA Borders have now officially been added to the update_all, so if you are running the script simply press `up` for settings, and you'll find the option to download them under extra content.

-If you’d like your Downloader script to automatically grab the latest borders from this repository, add this line to the end of your `downloader.ini`:
+If you're NOT using update_all, and you’d like your Downloader script to automatically grab the latest borders from this repository, add this line to the end of your `downloader.ini`:

 ```
 [Dinierto/MiSTer-GBA-Borders]